NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

     3. Rabbit software starts the pods on Rabbit nodes
 4. Post-Run
-   1. Rabbit waits for all pods to finish
+   1. Rabbit waits for all pods to finish (or until timeout is hit)
    2. If all pods are successful, Post-Run is marked as `Ready`
    3. If any pod is not successful, Post-Run is not marked as `Ready`